What to Do After a Car Accident That's Not Your Fault | Gabi

-Knowing what to do immediately after any car accident can be difficult–let alone one that is someone else’s fault.
+Knowing what to do immediately after any car accident can be difficult–let alone that’s not your fault.
 Obviously the first order of concern is everyone’s health and wellbeing.
 Even if everyone is okay, emotions and adrenaline will be running high, and this fact may understandably impair your decision making.
 Here’s what to do to ensure that you’re not left with a huge bill on top of your traumatic experience.

 After an accident, many people are in a state of shock and find it difficult to think straight.
 We’ve found that in times like these, it helps to utilize a process that’s easy to remember.
 We call this method the “CRASH” method.